Slaughtering of Farm Animals – Animal Welfare Issues

 Massive bodily harm while driving

 Punches and kicks, also on sensitive parts of the body (udders, testicles, eyes, stomach) are used to urge animals to move on faster.
-Tail twisting, which is still not considered a welfare offense by herdsmen, continues to be practiced.
+Tail twisting, which is still not considered a welfare offence by herdsmen, continues to be practised.
 During the meat inspection at the end of the slaughter, the seriousness of some offences comes to light.

 Inadequate handling of disabled or injured animals